pudo/pudo.org/blog/_posts/2013-09-26-idea-listicle.md

 notions such as a developing story, topic desks and different delivery channels.
 Luckily, our friends at SourceFabric seem to [already be on the plan](https://wiki.sourcefabric.org/display/NR/Desk).

-Of course, this list is fairly random, but what I like about these tools is that they would be fairly limited in scope.
+Of course, this list is fairly random, but what I like about these things is that they would be fairly limited in scope.
 Other things I've blogged about before, such as solutions to [data management](http://pudo.org/blog/2013/08/05/data-management.html) or [social network analysis](http://pudo.org/blog/2011/12/19/sna.html) seem much harder to pin down and align to